98Miquelle11/salesforce/DeveloperBeginnerTrail/LightningWebComponentsBasics/README.md

 * **CSS** (provides the look, feel, and animation for your component).
 Lightning Web Components uses core [Web Components](https://github.com/WICG/webcomponents) standards and provides only what's necessary to perform well in browsers supported by Salesforce.
 You create components with just a JavaScript file, an HTML template, and (optionally) a CSS file, and Salesforce compiles and renders them efficiently.

-### List the benefits of using Lightning web components
+### List the Benefits of Using Lightning Web Components
 * **High performance**: Runs using native browser APIs—lightweight and fast,
 * **Web standards aligned**: You use the same languages and patterns familiar from general web development,
 * **Developer productivity**: Easier to find solutions, reuse code, and on‑board developers with modern skills,